Leather-hard

 The leather-hard stage is the best for carving decorations onto the vessel as well.
-This will not crack the pot, but it also won't require trying to force the clay apart while still wet.
+This will not crack the pot, but it also will not require trying to force the clay apart while still wet.
 It is possible to change the perception of the texture of the pot during this stage by either highlighting the clay's natural textures, or by smoothing over to make it into a pore smooth finish.
 These decorations are often how scene depictions are shown on a vessel.
 Glazes or ceramic glaze and paints may be subject to higher wear with use, whereas carved decorations will last as long as the vessel itself.
 Decorations on vessels have been a common trend throughout the history of ceramics.

 Other processes that can occur while the pot is in the leather-hard state include both glazes and slips.
 Slips can form when water is added to clay at a level higher than the rate of plasticity.
 However, one must be careful when working with slips as it is a fine, silica based material that could be hazardous if inhaled.
 This can add a layered effect onto the pottery itself.
 Glazes are a glassy coating that can be applied like a paint to a vessel when it is either leather-hard or briefly fired.
-When glazes are applied in the leather-hard stage, they tend to run a lesser risk of cracking the pot when they are fired.
+When glazes are applied in the leather-hard stage, they tend to run less risk of cracking the pot when they are fired.
 However, there are still instances when the glaze will crack no matter what is done to prevent it due to any number of changes that could happen during a firing.
 When the pots have been fired before the glazes are put on, they are referred to as biscuits.
-It is important not to confuse leather-hard with biscuit.
-Despite the fact that it may seem as though the two are similar, only a leather-hard vessel can return to a plastic state.
-In fact, a biscuit vessel, while looking similar to the leather-hard vessel, has fired to around 1652-2012°F, and is therefore a fired ceramic, not unfired clay.
+Although leather-hard and biscuit may seem similar, only a leather-hard vessel can return to a plastic state.
+In fact, a biscuit vessel, while looking similar to the leather-hard vessel, has fired to around 1652–2012°F, and is therefore a fired ceramic, not unfired clay.
 Another process that can occur while a vessel is in the leather-hard state is to fettle the vessel.
 This refers to what happens when trimming is done to the edges or casting marks that are on the pot from the initial molding of the vessel, allowing it to gain a smoother texture.